-Mostly they sold what they grew in markets in the towns, and bought food in the market to eat, as most farmers do today.
+Mostly farmers didn’t just eat what they grew.
+They sold what they grew in markets in the towns, and bought food in the market to eat, the way most farmers do today.
 And they paid taxes, as farmers do today.
 Roman farmers paid their taxes partly in money and partly in food.

 Buying stuff in Roman stores